-For FFB loans, the interest rate of an advance is determined at the time of the advance.
+For FFB and Treasury loans, the interest rate of an advance is determined at the time of the advance.
 At the time of the advance, WEC can select, subject to RUS approval, either a short-term maturity date or a long-term maturity date.
-Payments on the advances are to be made quarterly.
+FFB payments on the advances are to be made quarterly while treasury payments on the advances are to be made monthly.